Last updated 9.03.2023

 - The company is an SME (small or medium-sized enterprise).

-- If the company belongs to a group, the group-wide VTA does not exceed the limit of EUR 200,000.
+- If the company belongs to a group, the group-wide VTA does not exceed the limit of €200,000 over the last 3 years.

 - The company confirms that it is not in financial difficulties or in tax debt.

-- By registering for the service, the company confirms the permission to use the VTA balance to participate in the service, which is non-refundable if the company stops participating in the service.
+- By registering for the service, the company confirms permission to use the VTA balance to participate in the service, which is non-refundable if the company stops participating in the service.

 - Due to the conditions for granting VTA, participation in the service is coordinated with the company manager.

-- STATE AID
+3. STATE AID

 AIRE services are provided to small and medium-sized (SME)* industrial companies.
 In order to use AIRE services, the company has the option to choose whether the aid (in the cost of the service provided to the company) is considered on the basis of the de minimis aid (VTA) regulation** or the general group exemption regulation***.
 When registering for the service, the customer manager supports the company in case of additional questions regarding state aid.